wilson9001/DNSResolver/README.md

 There are various tasks associated with building a DNS stub resolver.

 ##Building a DNS Query Message
 The first task is organizing the various components of the DNS query into a DNS query message.
 The query message is simply an array of unsigned char, which can be transmitted to the server over a UDP socket.
 Building the contents of that array is a matter of organizing and formatting the query components according to the DNS protocol specification.
 There are two major parts to the DNS query message: the DNS header and the DNS question section, which contains the query.
-The DNS header and query are organized as shown in the following page: http://www.networksorcery.com/enp/protocol/dns.htm in the sections under “DNS header:” and “Query.
-Variable length”, respectively.
+The DNS header and query are organized as shown in the following page: http://www.networksorcery.com/enp/protocol/dns.htm in the sections under “DNS header:” and “Query.Variablelength”, respectively.
 For example, a query for www.example.com looks like this:
 27 d6 01 00
 00 01 00 00
 00 00 00 00